---If your ball has more than 50 games on it, you may be able to increase mid-lane and back-end hooking action by removing oil from the coverstock.
-Remove the oil from the ball by gently warming it with either the Revivor or Rejuvenator Pro Shop devices that have been designed for this purpose.
-The service is available, for a fee, at many Pro Shops.
-Brunswick testing has shown that by combining the restoration of the factory finish, resurfacing of the track and oil removal your Brunswick ball can maintain its original "Out of the Box" reaction for hundreds of games.
-Do not use a home oven to remove oil.
-Temperatures cannot be adequately controlled, and the ball may crack.
+--If after restoring the original factory finish you feel your Brunswick ball has still lost some of its hooking action, remove the oil from the ball by gently warming it with either the Revivor or Rejuvenator Pro Shop devices that have been designed for this purpose.
+This service is available, for a fee, at many Pro Shops.
+Brunswick's testing has shown that by combining the restoration of the factory finish, resurfacing of the track and oil removal your Brunswick ball can maintain its original "Out of the Box" reaction for hundreds of games.